koitsu/tcecosystem-guide/content/thorswap/tracking-a-swap.md

 ## Chainflip procedure

-1. Visit the [Chainflip swap tracker]
+1. Visit the [Chainflip explorer]
-1. Scroll down the page until you find the **Search by swap ID or destination address** search box
+1. In the search box, enter your **destination wallet address** and wait to see if any swaps are shown
-1. Enter your **destination wallet address**.
-For example, if you swapped BTC into ETH, you would enter your Ethereum wallet address
+   - For example, if you swapped BTC into ETH, you would enter your Ethereum wallet address
-1. If your swap was done through Chainflip, you should be shown details of your swap, as well as a progress indicator
+1. If your swap was done through Chainflip, you should be shown a list of swaps.
+The most recent should be at the top.
+Click the swap to see details, including a progress indicator
 1. If your swap is not found, try the next protocol/path below

 ## THORChain procedure